Chrinkus/cs-blog/src/pages/second-language.md

 ## Rope-a-Dope

 _I realize now that my thought process in making my final selection was flawed.
-I made some assumptions that turned out to not be true, specifically in regards to C#.
+I made some assumptions that turned out to not be true, [specifically in regards to C#](https://www.xamarin.com).
 Oh well._

 After narrowing my field down to four languages I immediately cut two, C# and Swift, for being proprietary.
-I didn't know about compile targets at the time so I assumed that learning Swift would railroad me into iOS development and C# would shackle me to Microsoft.
+I assumed that learning Swift would railroad me into iOS development and C# would shackle me to Microsoft.
 This seemed to be a limiting factor and I decided to look more closely at the general options.

 The choice was between Java and C++.
 The merits of each are [extensively](https://en.wikipedia.org/wiki/Comparison_of_Java_and_C%2B%2B) [documented](https://www.quora.com/What-are-major-differences-between-C++-and-Java).
 Rather than bore the reader with a flawed pros and cons list I'll just say that I chose C++ and offer a few reasons why:
 - C++ has lower level facilities and is tougher to learn but makes learning any other languages easier (including Java)